Resistor Color Code Bands

 & Other Component Identification

 Resistor Color Code Identification

-While these codes are most often associated with resistors, then can also apply to capacitors and
+While these codes are most often associated with resistors, then can also apply to capacitors and other components.

 Alpha-Numeric Code Identification

 With the sizes of resistors and other components shrinking or changing in shape, it is getting difficult to fit all of the color bands on a resistor.
 Therefore, a simpler alphanumeric coding system is used.
 This method uses three numbers, sometimes followed by a single letter.
 The numbers represent the same as the first three bands on a 4 band resistor.
 On the above SIL network, the 4 and 7 are the significant digits and the 3 is the decade, giving 47 x 1000 or 47000 Ohms.
 The letter after the numbers is the tolerance.
 The different representations are: M=±20%, K=±10%, J=±5%, G=±2%, F=±1%.

 To simplify the writing of large resistor values, the abbreviations K and M are used for one thousand and one million.
 To keep the convention standard, R is used to represent 0.
 Because of problems in seeing the decimal point in some printed texts, the 3 letters: K M or R are used in place of the decimal point.
 Thus, a 2,700 Ohm resistor is written 2K7 and a 6.8 Ohm resistor is written 6R8.

 These identify a range of resistors that are know as "preferred values".
 In the E12 range there are 12 "preferred" or "basic" resistor values, and all of the others are simply decades of these values:

 1.0, 1.2, 1.5, 1.8, 2.2, 2.7, 3.3, 3.9, 4.7, 5.6, 6.8 and 8.2